MCTeamPotato/Ring-of-the-Hundred-Curses/README_EN.md

 47. [ ] Reborn Wrath: Every time you die to a boss, the boss not only recovers full health but becomes stronger.
 MCMostWolf
 48. [ ] Oxygen Deprivation: Running depletes oxygen. 赤麦RedWheat
 49. [ ] Worm Hoard: Mining stone has a chance to spawn Silverfish. 赤麦RedWheat
-50. [ ] Fragile Body: Reduces player's invincibility frames kl
+50. [ ] Hypocrisy Body: Reduces player's invincibility frames kl
 51. [ ] Greedy Tome: Doubles the experience cost for the enchantment table 妖月
 52. [ ] Grinding Wear: Grindstone consumes durability 妖月
 53. [ ] Water Shackles: Slows movement speed in water awei